BarbaraTarantino/BarbaraTarantino/README.md

 I am a researcher working at the intersection of **causal inference**, **machine learning**, and **computational biology**.

-My research focuses on developing methodological frameworks that combine **structural causal modeling** with **deep learning** to improve the interpretability, robustness, and scientific validity of AI models applied to biomedical and genomic data.
+My research focuses on developing methodological frameworks that combine structural causal modeling with deep learning to improve the interpretability, robustness, and scientific validity of AI models applied to biological systems.

 In particular, I develop methods for: